bminer/node-static-asset/README.md

 You can override the "cache strategy" with your own implementation that might allow you to:

--Upload the asset to Amazon S3 and generate a URL fingerprint that points to S3 -Fly in a spaceship to the moon
+- Upload the asset to Amazon S3 and generate a URL fingerprint that points to S3
+- Fly in a spaceship to the moon
--Do something really crazy like generate URL fingerprints that are Base64-encoded MD5-hashes of the names of random lunar craters.
+- Do something really crazy like generate URL fingerprints that are Base64-encoded MD5-hashes of the names of random lunar craters.